octoTurnip/ha-flipped-utilities/README.md

 #### Notes

 - Home Assistant has a more modern dialog used for confirmations and similar messages.
 This dialog mostly follows the Material Design 3 specification, but does not turn into a full-screen dialog on smaller displays.
+- Dialogs have been updated with an expressive opening animation.

 # Developing, Modifying, and Building